Nocturne (Talia Wagner): Brotherhood/Return from Mojoworld

 Nocturne then infiltrates Exodus' new Brotherhood, but is sucked into Xorn's head, along with several other members of the Brotherhood, while possessing Black Tom Cassidy.
 She ends up in Mojoworld with Juggernaut (another Brotherhood mole), and is enslaved by Mojo.
-To escape, Nocturne takes control of Mojo's henchman, Spiral, and opens a portal to the X-Men's Danger Room, where they were reunited with the X-Men.
+To escape, Nocturne takes control of Mojo's servant Spiral and opens a portal to the X-Men's Danger Room, where they were reunited with the X-Men.
 However, this is a trap set by Spiral who was in more control of her body than thought, leaving a portal open to allow Mojo to cross over as well.
 Mojo turns the X-Men into X-Babies and sends his "Exile Legal Eagles" after them, but they manage to overpower his forces anyway.
 The group is re-aged, and Nocturne remains with the X-Men for the time being.

 House of M

-During the House of M reality, Nocturne is sought by Callisto's Marauders for having royal Magnus blood (because she is an alternate reality daughter of Scarlet Witch, a fact she doesn't remember due to her extradimensional origin which left her amnesiatic), but is protected by Psylocke and Marvel Girl.
-Marvel Girl allows Nocturne to possess her in order to keep her out of the Marauders' reach, but Nocturne ends up taking control, and in a confused daze, flies away.
+During the House of M reality, Nocturne is sought by Callisto's Marauders for having royal Magnus blood, but is protected by Psylocke and Marvel Girl.
+Marvel Girl allows Nocturne to possess her to keep her out of the Marauders' reach, but Nocturne ends up taking control, and in a confused daze, flies away.
 Psylocke pursues, eventually culminating in a telekinetic blade battle, which Psylocke wins.
 This allows Marvel Girl's own consciousness to resurface.
 The three of them fight off the Marauders together and later help Captain Britain and Meggan prevent reality from being destroyed.

 New Excalibur

 Nocturne next appears in New Excalibur, alongside Juggernaut, Sage, Dazzler, Captain Britain, and Pete Wisdom.
 During her time with New Excalibur, Nocturne developed the ability to possess people without knocking them unconscious.

 She also suffered a stroke while on the team.
-She suffered aftereffects, such as hemiparesis, partial memory loss, and aphasia, but was making great strides towards recovery Despite this, while only partially recovered, she was able to save numerous civilians in the battle against Albion by possessing one of Albion's evil Captain Britains.
+She suffered aftereffects, such as hemiparesis, partial memory loss, and aphasia, but was making great strides towards recovery.
+Despite this, while only partially recovered, she was able to save numerous civilians in the battle against Albion by possessing one of Albion's evil Captain Britains.
 She was recently reunited with the Exiles, including her lover Thunderbird who is no longer comatose.
-However her return to the Exiles is short, because after defeating Mad Jim Jaspers, Nocturne and Thunderbird leave to help their relationship grow and to help Nocturne more fully recover from her stroke.
-Along with Blink, they go to Heather's reality so Heather can keep track of Nocturne's health as she continues to recover from her stroke.
+However, her return to the Exiles is short, because after defeating Mad Jim Jaspers, Nocturne and Thunderbird leave to help their relationship grow and to help Nocturne recover.
+Along with Blink, they go to Heather's reality so she can monitor her health.